piotr-machura/server-setup/README.md

 ├─ docker-compose.yml
 └─ admin.sh
 ```
-The `./data` folder contains all of the persistent Docker volumes, easy to backup and
+The `./data` folder contains all of the persistent Docker volumes, easy to backup and restore in the case of failure.

+Static website content found on example.com and www.example.com is hosted from `./data/nginx/default`.

 ### DNS records